People

 Ignacio (Nacho) Reyes.
 MSc 2021: Historical changes in European Odonates’ thermal niches and their link to climate change.
 Now pursuing his PhD at University of Canterbury, New Zealand

 Yaquan Chang.
 MSc 2020: Plant functional responses to human and environmental drivers — insights from Danish temperate forest communities.
-Now pursuing her PhD at ETH Zürich, Switzerland
+Earned her PhD at ETH Zürich, Switzerland

 Jesse Case Jones.
 MSc 2020: Past human influence on disequilibrium dynamics on Eastern United States trees.
 Now pursuing his PhD at University of Florida, USA

 Cathrine Hemmingsen.
 MSc 2019: Potential impact on terrestrial plant diversity of pollutant loading from port operations at Tema, Ghana.
-Now Sustainability Advisor at Ørsted, Denmark
+Now Senior Biodiversity Advisor at Ørsted, Denmark

 Samantha Van Deurs.
 MSc 2019: Changes in phytogeographical knowledge over two centuries: An update of the world’s first maps of global plant distributions and floristic regions.
-Now pursuing her PhD at ETH Zürich, Switzerland
+Earned her PhD at ETH Zürich, Switzerland

 Visitors

 Francesco Chini.
 Postdoc Intern 2020.
-Now Postdoctoral Researcher at University of Tübingen, Germany
+Since Postdoctoral Researcher at University of Tübingen, Germany.
+Now Reinforcement Learning Expert at enspired.

 Nathan Mazet.
 MSc Intern 2018: Genetic differentiation patterns among species of terrestrial mammals.
-Now pursuing his PhD at University of Montpellier, France
+Earned his PhD at University of Montpellier, France.
+Now postdoctoral fellow at CNRS, France.